BerenMillidge/BerenMillidge.github.io/_posts/2026-01-12-When-Does-Competition-Lead-to-Recognizable-Values.md

 Is this going to happen?
 Is this good?
 Is this bad?
 There's lots of interesting questions here.

 That's basically the end.
 Thanks!

-1.
-I don't mean this in a sort of pejorative 'power relations/inequality' way, I mean in the 'structured like a tree' way, where there aren't overlaps or cross-links between subcommunities.